louimet/E-Calc/internal_doc/meetingMinutes.md

   5. Laurent?

- ###Meeting - H961 Devang, Yuanwen, Laurent and Federico - Monday, February 29th, 2016
+ ###Meeting - H961 Devang, Yuanwen, Laurent and Federico (Laurent is sick with a fever) - Monday, February 29th, 2016

 Upload slide template to Google Drive